interimblue/4chan-scraper/README.md

 This script will generate a new file each time is run, batching the files into a separate folder per day.
 The result will be a file under `4chan-data/YYYY-MM/YYYY-MM-DD_HH-MM-SS_board.json`

-NOTE: Although 4chan provides a list of thread objects, the relpies to each thread stored in the 'last_replies' JSON array are not exhaustive.
-Therefore, frequent scraping is required to ensure replies to threads are gathered as they are posted.
+__Note: Although 4chan provides a list of thread objects, the relpies to each thread stored in the 'last_replies' JSON array are not exhaustive.
+Therefore, frequent scraping is required to ensure replies to threads are gathered as they are posted.__

 ## Scheduling and Logging